Expats and rent price check at the Rent Tribunal

 Yes, but the extra rent for furniture must be reasonable and is assessed separately.

-4. What if I am late with the application?
+4. What if I am too late with the application?

-Then you can often still have the rent checked, but no longer retroactively.
+Then you can often still have the rent assessed, but no longer with retroactive effect.

 Conclusion

-Expats often pay too much rent, but can have this corrected via the Rent Commission.
+Expats often pay too much rent, but can have this corrected through the Rent Tribunal.
 Know that you have the same rights as Dutch tenants and that you can save substantial amounts.

-The tenancy lawyers from Arslan Advocaten guide expats at rent checks, disputes about rent increases, and procedures at the Rent Commission.
+The tenancy law attorneys of Arslan Advocaten assist expats with rent price checks, disputes over rent increases, and proceedings before the Rent Tribunal.

 Share this message